Modelling Scenarios for Carbon-aware Geographic Load Shifting of Compute Workloads: Model for emissions reduction of geographic load shifting

 This equation provides the upper limit for achievable reductions in emissions under ideal conditions.
 Already this provides some insights: if the load is $<0.5$, the achievable reduction does not depend on the load; for the limiting case when the load is one, no reductions are achievable.
 For example, for a load of 0.5 or less, if we move all work from the US to the UK all the time, (electricity carbon intensity resp.
 369 $gCO_2e/kWh$ and 211 $gCO_2e/kWh$ \cite{owidci2025}), the reduction in emissions is $158/580=0.272$, in other words we can never reduce emissions by more than 27\% by doing so.

 As the ideal conditions can't exist in reality, the more detailed model, which takes into account embodied carbon, load, idle power consumption, availability and overhead, allows us to make specific predictions of the reductions for concrete scenarios.
-The model was implemented in Haskell, the source code is available on line \cite{gls_code_wv2025}.
+The model was implemented in Haskell, the source code is available online \cite{gls_code_wv2025}.